vrtmrz/obsidian-screwdriver/README.md

 - From Community Plugins
 - Via [BRAT](https://github.com/TfTHacker/obsidian42-brat).

-#### Prepare a dump command file
+#### Prepare a command file

-The dump command file is the file which has some directions on the frontmatter; like the following.
+The command file is the file which has some directions on the frontmatter; like the following.

 ```yaml
 targets: